isotopp/isotopp.github.io/_posts/2018-06-18-websense-dlp-gives-instant-root.md

 ## TL;DR

-We deployed Websense DLP across all company Macs, and anybody renaming their vim to kvoop can edit the files, which are then loaded into a privileged process and run as root.
+We deployed Websense DLP across all company Macs, and anybody renaming their `vim` to `kvoop` can edit the files, which are then loaded into a privileged process and run as root.

 *Websense DLP is an instant root on all Mac machines where it is being deployed.*

-(Security picked up on this, and communicated the problem to the vendor, which then shipped a fix.
+*Addendum:* Security picked up on this, and communicated the problem to the vendor, which then shipped a fix.
 It is unknown to me if they also fixed their broken security processes.
-We ceased using the product shortly after that.)
+We ceased using the product shortly after that.